Arthur Kingsley Porter: Yale and Harvard professorships

 [t]o provide salaries for professors or instructors in the history of art in the academic department, as might be required.
 To provide for the running and overhead expenses of such a department, the purchases of equipment, slides, photographs, books, etc. Any residue to be used for the purchase of additional works of art to add to the collection of the Art School, and for the proper maintenance and housing of the same.

-The University declined the offer, which could only be used for the purposes he set out.
+The university declined the offer, which could only be used for the purposes he set out.

 Porter became frustrated at Yale's lack of openness to having a full department dedicated to the study of the history of art and architecture.
 In 1918 he left Yale to lead architectural preservation efforts by the French government caused by war damage, as the only foreigner invited to join said commission.

 Porter began teaching at Harvard University in 1921.
 He and his wife bought Cambridge mansion Elmwood that same year.
 He was appointed to the newly established William Dorr Boardman Memorial Professorship of Fine Arts in January 1925.
 In 1923 and 1924 he taught as an exchange professor in France and visiting professor Spain.
 Porter taught at Harvard until his disappearance in 1933.

 Porter left Elmwood to Harvard University in his will, as well as a trust for its maintenance.
-His widow, Lucy, left the University an additional $1,000,000 in her will ($9 million in 2017 dollars) to endow a chair to be called the A Kingsley Porter Chair Professorship.
+His widow, Lucy, left the university an additional $1,000,000 in her will ($9 million in 2017 dollars) to endow a chair to be called the A Kingsley Porter Chair Professorship.
 The medievalist Ernst Kitzinger was appointed in 1967 as the chair's first professor.

 Indiana Jones persona and the Sahagún sarcophagus

-Porter has been called a ‘real-life Indiana Jones’.
+Porter was given the nickname a ‘real-life Indiana Jones’.
 He was unique in the academic community, given he was a multimillionaire in his own right, with his own European castle, and the means to travel extensively, often for more than a year at a time.
-He was so respected that the University let him do so.